javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/09-class/article.md

 user.sayHi();
 ```

 It's easy to see that the two examples are alike.
+Just please note that methods in a class do not have a comma between them.
+Notice developers sometimes forget it and put a comma between class methods, and things don't work.
+That's not a literal object, but a class syntax.

 So, what exactly does `class` do?
 We may think that it defines a new language-level entity, but that would be wrong.

 The `class User {...}` here actually does two things:

 1. Declares a variable `User` that references the function named `"constructor"`.
 2. Puts into `User.prototype` methods listed in the definition.
 Here it includes `sayHi` and the `constructor`.

-Here's some code to demonstrate that:
+Here's the code to dig into the class and see that:

 ```js run
 class User {